3podi/synth_fr/README.md

 ### Preparing the Dataset for Supervised Fine-Tuning (SFT)

 Before running SFT, your dataset needs to be processed to extract keywords and format instructions correctly.
 The provided script automates this processing.
-(To be used with the preprocessing environment)

 #### Dataset Format